kozak-yakym/IntelliHomie/README.md

 # Modules and Submodules

 ## Robot with API
-The robot is the core of our smart home system, equipped with a versatile API that allows for extensive customization and control.
+The robot is one of the operating devices of our smart home system, equipped with a versatile API that allows for extensive customization and control.

 ### Mechanics
 - **Function:** Provides the physical structure and movement capabilities for the robot.